migueldcdev/iob-wallet/README.md

 ## Approach

+I chose Vite as the build tool because it has established itself as a top choice for modern web development, known for its exceptional build performance and instant server start.

-To implement Redux, I chose the modern approach recommended by the official documentation, which suggests organizing the logic into three distinct areas:
+To implement Redux, I chose the approach recommended by the official documentation, which suggests organizing the logic into three distinct areas:

-- Store, to hold the state.
+- **Store**, to hold the state.
-- Hooks, to simplify interaction with the state.
+- **Hooks**, to simplify interaction with the state.
-- Features, to organize the logic.
+- **Features**, to organize the logic.

 This setup requires a bit of initial configuration but makes straightforward to add new features and to read and update the state.